wjohnson/SparkCustomDataSourceExamples/README.md

 **Writing Data**
 * **CreatetableRelationProvider**: Used on the `DefaultSource` class to define a data writing behavior
   * Requires you to implement `createRelation` with an additional `SaveMode` parameter.
-  * You define all the business logic to overwrite, append, etc. a dataframe to your custom data source
+  * You define all the business logic to overwrite, append, etc. a dataframe to your custom data source.
+  * Use `df.foreachPartition` to execute your business logic on each partition when writing.
 * **InsertableRelation**:  Used on the custom data source's class (e.g. `CustomDataRelation`) that inherits from BaseRelation to insert into a **hive metastore backed datasource**.
   * Requires you to implement `insert` which takes in a dataframe and you apply the business logic to store it inside your Hive metastore (e.g. write it to your proprietary format) or send the dataframe to a different datastore.
   * This only works if you have defined a custom table inside your hive metastore with the `USING` keyword specifying your custom data source.